 - has an uncanny ability to improvise solutions

 How does a leader achieve this level of Zen in the face of losing a key client or experiencing financial strain?
-Each of the following strengths can be built with practice; the more you ‘act’ resilient, the more resilient you will ‘become’.
-I mentor my coaching clients that resilient leaders:
+Each of the following strengths can be built with practise; the more you ‘act’ resilient, the more resilient you will ‘become’.
+I mentor my coaching clients how to become resilient leader:

 Stress is not a dirty word.
-There is good stress (the kind that makes you act on things) and bad stress (the kind that makes you want to crawl into bed and eat an entire family-sized pizza… ask me how I know).
+There is good stress (the kind that makes you act on things) and bad stress (the kind that makes you want to eat an entire family-sized pizza… ask me how I know).
 Apart from personal tragedy and loss, most stress in your business will likely belong in the first category.

 First up, you’ll need to pay very close attention to your stress response.
 There is a moment (right before you lose your mind) where you actively choose how to react to stress.
 You may not currently be aware of it, but it happens nonetheless.
 When you feel your anger, fear or heart-rate rising, get in the habit of using calming techniques to head-off the impending explosion.

 Breathe your way to balance (sounds naff but really works.
 Ask Richard Branson or Jeff Bezos, both big advocates of this approach!)

 Breathing is a great technique, because it is easy and requires no special equipment.
 It works by re-balancing the levels of oxygen and carbon-dioxide in the body.
 To get the full effect:

 - take a deep breath through your nose while counting to 3